dharnitski/Algolia.Sitecore.UI/CONTRIBUTING.md

 ### Wrong DLL versions copied to sandbox

 Solution is tightly coupled to Sitecore 8.2 Initial release through installed nuget packages.
-That should be fine for generated package and sandbox development because sitecore DLLs should not be included.
+That should be fine for generated package and sandbox development because Sitecore DLLs should not be included.
-To achive that `Copy Local` property is set to `False` for all Sitecore DLLs.
-That may be ovveridden if Sitecore nuget packages reinstalled.
+To achieve that `Copy Local` property is set to `False` for all Sitecore DLLs.
+That may be overridden if Sitecore nuget packages reinstalled.

 Symptoms: